jepsen-io/maelstrom/README.md

 # Generic errors
 10    The given operation is not supported
-11    This node cannot execute this operation now, but might be able to later
+11    This node is temporarily unable to serve this type of request

 # Key-value errors
 20   The given key does not exist